iutinvg/micro-pma/README.markdown

 Features
 --------

-- Keeps SQL queries history within the current session, very useful for repeatable operations.
+- It keeps SQL queries history within the current session (very useful for repeatable operations).
-- Provides VERY SIMPLE security protection: you can setup password to avoid malicious access.
+- It provides VERY SIMPLE security protection: you can setup password to avoid malicious access.
 But it worth removing this script when you are done.
 - Written with basic mysql-functions.
 It works on PHP 5 and PHP 4.